 do not wear enclosed boots or sports shoes that may cause your feet to sweat more

 do not do things that might make your sweating worse – for example, drinking alcohol or eating spicy food

 A pharmacist can help with excessive sweating

-You can also see a pharmacist about excessive sweating.
-There are things they can give you over the counter, such as:
+You can see a pharmacist about excessive sweating.
+You can buy things without a prescription, such as:

 - stronger antiperspirants instead of deodorant

 - armpit or sweat shields to protect your clothing